viniciuslagedo/ng-accessibility-bar/CONTRIBUTING.md

 2. Commit and Push files

-3. Create a new Pull Request for master
+3. Create a new Pull Request to master-branch

-4. Waiting approves or new comments on pull request
+4. Wait for approbation or new comments about your pull request.

 ## Only for collaborators

 ### New version/release

-1. Create a new branch from develop following [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/index.pt_BR.html) and [SEMVER](https://semver.org/) rules
+1. Create a new branch from develop-branch following [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/index.pt_BR.html) and [SEMVER](https://semver.org/) rules

 ```bash
 git checkout -b release/v.X.X.X
 ```

-2. Update version of project on package.json file
+2. Update the project version property on package.json file

-3. Make a a new build of dist using *gulp*
+3. Generate a updated distribution using *gulp* command.
+It's going to be in *dist* directory.

 ```bash
 gulp build:prod
 ```

-4. Create a new Pull Request for master
+4. Create a new Pull Request to master-branch

-5. Waiting approves or new comments on pull request
+5. Wait for approbation or new comments about your pull request.

-6. After pull request approves, create a new tag/release on github and publish the repository on [NPM](https://www.npmjs.com/)
+6. After approving, create a new git-tag and release-branch on github and publish whole repository, including the dist folder, on [NPM](https://www.npmjs.com/) services.

-7. For finish, make a merge from master to develop
+7. Then make a merge from develop-branch to master-branch